-- 701.46d Venture into [quality] is a variant of venture into the dungeon.
-If a player is instructed to "venture into [quality]" while they don't own a dungeon card in the command zone, they choose a dungeon card they own from outside the game with the indicated quality and put it into the command zone.
-They put their venture marker on the topmost room of that dungeon.
-If they already own a dungeon card in the command zone, they follow the normal procedure for venturing into the dungeon outlined in 701.46b-c. - 701.47.
-Connive - 701.47a Certain abilities instruct a permanent to connive.
+- 701.50a Certain abilities instruct a permanent to connive.
 To do so, that permanent's controller draws a card, then discards a card.
-If a nonland card is discarded this way, that player puts a +1/+1 counter on the conniving permanent. - 701.47b A permanent "connives" after the process described in rule 701.47a is complete, even if some or all of those actions were impossible. - 701.47c If a permanent changes zones before an effect causes it to connive, its last known information is used to determine which object connived and who controlled it. - 701.47d If multiple permanents are instructed to connive at the same time, the first player in APNAP order who controls one or more of those permanents chooses one of them and it connives.
-Then if any permanents remain on the battlefield which have been instructed to connive and have not done so, this process is repeated. - 701.47e Connive N is a variant of connive.
-The permanent's controller draws N cards, discards N cards, then puts a number of +1/+1 counters on the permanent equal to the number of nonland cards discarded this way. - 701.48.
-Open an Attraction - 701.48a A player may open an Attraction only during a game in which that player is playing with an Attraction deck (see rule 717, "Attraction Cards"). - 701.48b To open an Attraction, move the top card of your Attraction deck off the Attraction deck, turn it face up, and put it onto the battlefield under your control. - 701.48c An ability which triggers whenever a player opens an Attraction triggers when that player puts an Attraction card onto the battlefield while performing the instruction in the above rule.
-If an effect prevents that Attraction from entering the battlefield or replaces entering the battlefield with another event, that ability doesn't trigger. - 701.49.
-Roll to Visit Your Attractions - 701.49a To roll to visit your Attractions, roll a six-sided die.
+If a nonland card is discarded this way, that player puts a +1/+1 counter on the conniving permanent. - 701.50b A permanent "connives" after the process described in rule 701.50a is complete, even if some or all of those actions were impossible. - 701.50c If a permanent changes zones before an effect causes it to connive, its last known information is used to determine which object connived and who controlled it. - 701.50d If multiple permanents are instructed to connive at the same time, the first player in APNAP order who controls (or, in the case of a permanent no longer on the battlefield, last controlled; see rule 701.50c) one or more of those permanents chooses one of them and it connives.
+Then this process is repeated for each remaining instruction to connive. - 701.50e Connive N is a variant of connive.
+The permanent's controller draws N cards, discards N cards, then puts a number of +1/+1 counters on the permanent equal to the number of nonland cards discarded this way. - 701.51.
+Open an Attraction - 701.51a A player may open an Attraction only during a game in which that player is playing with an Attraction deck (see rule 717, "Attraction Cards"). - 701.51b To open an Attraction, move the top card of your Attraction deck off the Attraction deck, turn it face up, and put it onto the battlefield under your control. - 701.51c An ability which triggers whenever a player opens an Attraction triggers when that player puts an Attraction card onto the battlefield while performing the instruction in the above rule.
+If an effect prevents that Attraction from entering the battlefield or replaces entering the battlefield with another event, that ability doesn't trigger. - 701.52.
+Roll to Visit Your Attractions - 701.52a To roll to visit your Attractions, roll a six-sided die.
 Then if you control one or more Attractions with a number lit up that is equal to that result, each of those Attractions has been "visited" and its visit ability triggers.
-See rule 717, "Attraction Cards," and rule 702.159, "Visit." - 701.50.
-Convert - 701.50a To convert a permanent, turn it so that its other face is up.
-This follows rules 701.28a-f, 712.9-10, and 712.18.
-Those rules apply to converting a permanent just as they apply to transforming a permanent.
+See rule 717, "Attraction Cards," and rule 702.159, "Visit." - 701.53.
+Incubate